mgula57/mlb_showdown_card_bot/README.md

 ![Image](./static/interface/2004PitcherCommandGraph.png)

 The Bot follows a similar formula but allows more flexibility and probability of these outlier command/out combinations (ex: 1C, 20 Out) as long as the expected OPS accuracy meets a certain threshold.
+Usually these *outlier charts* will have their baseline accuracy reduced by 1-5% to reduce the volume of outliers.
 It will also adjust the scale across Eras where league avg OBP values change compared to the Steroid Era.
 The estimated command is then used as an accuracy category.

 To determine final accuracy an accuracy percentage is calculated per category and then weighted to create a score out of 100%.